How to Make Accurate Project Estimations

 • Other factors: presence in the client's timezone, full- or part-time employment, language proficiency, etc.

 Pro Tip: Assembling the right team is one of the most sensitive questions in software outsourcing.
 A customer wants to be ensured that the most skilled specialists with relevant expertise will be assigned to the project.
 That will guarantee the expected quality and hassle-free delivery of the final product.
 Also, customers want to see 'real faces' not just abstract 'senior front-end developers' in the estimations, in order to understand further whom they are speaking to on the conference call.
-That is why every project estimate made by Upsilon is accompanied by a document of the CV format with key information about each team member, including his or her:
+That is why every project estimate made by Upsilon is accompanied by a document in the CV format with key information about each team member, including his or her:

 • Expertise